 Look for Isolated Objects in the Artwork

-If you are looking at composition, you can immediately identify the isolated objects.
-The artist would have placed it that way to draw your focus to it.
+When looking at composition, you can immediately identify the isolated objects.
+The artist would have placed it that way to draw your focus.

-To create isolation, artists use Blur around them, Frame or Separate them from rest.
+To create isolation, artists use Blur around them, Frame or Separate them from the rest.

-An example is artists bring attention to an object is by making it stand alone from a group, such as when one fruit sits away from a bunch of other fruits on a table.
+For example, artists bring attention to an object by making it stand alone from a group, such as when one fruit sits away from a bunch of other fruits on a table.

 You can find focal points by noticing the objects that break away from the group and draw your eye immediately.

-Look for Area where every Object Concentrate or Converge
+Look for an area where every object Concentrate or Converge

-Sometimes artists use a focal point to direct the viewer’s attention to one spot in a way that looks natural.
+Sometimes artists use a focal point to direct the viewer’s attention to one spot naturally.

-It is especially helpful when an artist wants to draw attention away from the fact he is using a technique.
+It is beneficial when an artist wants to draw attention away from the fact he is using a technique.

 An example is a man walking inside the door of a painting, and different people inside the image are looking at the new person entering.